-Claims that do not meet the edit requirements cannot be paid until discrepancies have been resolved.
+Claims that do not meet the editing requirements cannot be paid until discrepancies have been resolved.
 To verify that the claim is in error, the MMIS assigns a status of "Suspend" which will outline the problem to resolve the issue.
 Claims will suspend for a variety of reasons; however, the most common reasons for claims to suspend are due to beneficiary eligibility, provider eligibility or the claim must be manually priced.
 Claims that suspend should not be re-submitted.
-If a second claim is submitted while the initial claim is in a suspended status, both claims will suspend.
+If a second claim is submitted while the initial claim is in a suspended status, both claims will be suspended.
 Please allow the suspended claim to be processed and to be reported on the RA as paid or denied before additional action is taken.

-Conduent and DHCF resolve all pended claims.
-The RA will only state that the claim is suspended and will not give a reason.
+The fiscal agent and the DHCF resolve all pended claims.
+The RA will state that the claim is suspended and will give a reason.